No results found matching your search criteria. Showing all properties instead.

 Ocean Diving or Blue Water Diving

-While reef diving is the most popular, many opportunities exist for open water diving.
-The warm, clear waters of Riviera Maya provide the perfect location to experience deep, technical, diving.
-Qualified instructors provide you with the necessary equipment and training for an amazing adventure.
-So, if you ever wanted to try mixed gases, a rebreather or a planned decompression then this is your opportunity!
+While reef diving is the most popular, many opportunities exist for blue water diving.
+The warm, clear waters provide the perfect location to experience technical, Mayan Riviera scuba diving.
+Qualified instructors provide you with the necessary equipment and training for an amazing quest.
+So, if you ever wanted to try mixed gases, a rebreather, or a planned decompression then this is your opportunity!

-Cenotes are a great place to swim in warm freshwater.
-But they also attract divers who explore the extensive maze of caverns and caves.
-Some which are 340 km or more in length!
-Most cenote cavern dives are shallow dives (15-30 ft), and open to anyone with entry-level diving experience.
+Although cenotes are a great place to swim in warm freshwater, they also attract divers who explore the extensive maze of caverns and caves.
+Some of which are 340 km or more in length!
+But, many cenote cavern dives are shallow dives (15-30 ft).
+And open to anyone with entry-level diving experience.
 The freshwater is quiet, welcoming you to a world of silence and rest.
 Unlike the ocean, you can dive cenotes in any weather all year long.
-This is a unique experience that attracts divers to the Riviera Maya from all over the world.
-Cavern diving is a new world for anyone coming from recreational diving and takes your breath away every time.
+This is a unique experience that attracts divers from all over the world.
+Cavern diving is a new world for anyone coming from recreational diving.
+It will take your breath away every time.
+It definitely makes for an exhilarating Mayan Riviera scuba diving quest.

-Alternatively, if you prefer the more technical cave diving, then the Riviera Maya is the place to come.
-Its the place to dive with experienced cave and dive masters.
-But it is also one of the best places in the world to complete your cave diving certification too.
+But, if you prefer the more technical cave diving, then Riviera Maya scuba diving is the place.
+It attracts the most experienced divers to explore its long, and tricky caves.
+As well there are a lot of experienced resident cave and dive masters.
+So it's one of the best places in the world to complete your cave or cavern diving certification too.

 Gran Cenote is outside of Tulum on the way to Coba.
 Underneath the lily pads, you will see an eerie underwater cavern.
-From here there are endless cave systems, passageways and chambers.
+From here there are endless cave systems, passageways, and chambers.
 You’ll find large stalagmites, stalactites, and columns that puncture through the water.
+Gran Cenote offers an excellent Mayan Riviera scuba diving experience.
+It has plenty of sunlight and offers divers endless passageways, and blue-green waters.
+The average water temperature is 68F (20C) with visibility from 30-100 feet (10-30 m).

-Dos Ojos (meaning ‘Two Eyes’ is Spanish) is part of a flooded cave system north of Tulum.
+This is often considered the ultimate Riviera Maya scuba diving experience.
+Dos Ojos (meaning ‘Two Eyes’ in Spanish) is part of a flooded cave system north of Tulum.
 At this part of the cave system, there are three cenotes to explore.
 Dos Ojos is home to the deepest known underwater cave passage called ‘the Pit’.
 It is 118 m deep and was discovered in 1996 by cave explorers who came from the main entrance of more than 1,500 m away.
 The deep passages include the "Wakulla Room", the "Beyond Main Base (BMB) passage", "Jill's room" and "The Next Generation passage".
 The 2002 IMAX film, Journey Into Amazing Caves, and the 2006 BBC/Discovery Channel series Planet Earth both featured Dos Ojos.
 Parts of the 2005 Hollywood movie The Cave were filmed here as well.

 Garden of Eden Cenote